SanjeevSahoo/WebDevNotes/Notes_Javascript.md

 	we can also set the prototype object to a custom object. this property only takes a object and primitive type assigned will be ignored.

 	Not all objects have this prototype property. only function object/ constructor function have this property.

+	The default "prototype" is an object with the only property constructor that points back to the function itself.

+		function Rabbit() {}

+		alert( Rabbit.prototype.constructor == Rabbit ); // true

 	__proto__ is what stores the prototype object which gets referenced from the function contructors prototype property.

 	so to get an objects prototype object we actually use the __proto__ and to know what would be the prototype of the objects inhertited from this object we can used the prototype prototype property

+When a function is created in JavaScript, the JavaScript engine adds a prototype property to the function.
+This prototype property is an object (called as prototype object) which has a constructor property by default.

+The constructor property points back to the function on which prototype object is a property.
+We can access the function’s prototype property using functionName.prototype.

+prototype property of the function is an object (prototype object) with two properties:

+	constructor property which points to Human function itself __proto__ property: We will discuss this while explaining inheritance in JavaScript

+When an object is created in JavaScript, JavaScript engine adds a __proto__ property to the newly created object which is called dunder proto. dunder proto or __proto__ points to the prototype object of the constructor function.

+As prototype object is an object, we can attach properties and methods to the prototype object.
+Thus, enabling all the objects created using the constructor function to share those properties and methods.

+When we try to access a property of an object, JavaScript engines first tries to find the property on the object, if the property is present on the object it outputs its value.
+But, if the property is not present on the object then it tries to find the property on the prototype object or dunder proto of the object.
+If the property is found the value is returned else JavaScript engine tries to find the property on the dunder proto of the object.
+This chain continues until the dunder proto property is null.
+In these cases, the output will be undefined.

+To solve the problems with the prototype and the problems with the constructor, we can combine both the constructor and function.

+	Problem with the constructor function: Every object has its own instance of the function Problem with the prototype: Modifying a property using one object reflects the other object also

+To solve both problems, we can define all the object-specific properties inside the constructor and all shared properties and methods inside the prototype